This article is a companion piece to this video

 - If an employer assigns projects, and then when the job is complete requires a worker to write reports, or meet a certain number of quotas, or provide reports regarding compliance, that lends itself to an employee relationship.

-Finally, when you’re investigating claims or litigating a subrogation case, it’s imperative to fight for access to all the detailed answers to these questions.
-This kind of information isn’t always readily available, and if the answers aren’t favorable for the employers, they aren’t going to want to turn them over to you.
+Finally, when you are investigating claims or litigating a subrogation case, it’s imperative to fight for access to all the detailed answers to these questions.
+This kind of information is not always readily available, and if the answers aren’t favorable for the employers, they aren’t going to want to turn them over to you.